clararajadel/jupyter-datacube-docker-singularity/README.md

 3. Acube server: build and run singularity image

 # Generate key to connect with acube server
-- Keys are saved in .ssh folder: one is the public (end with .pub)
-- More info to customize your ssh key is found in: http://man.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man1/ssh-keygen.1?query=ssh-keygen&sec=1
+- Keys are saved in .ssh folder: one is the public (end with .pub).
+More info to customize your ssh key is found in: http://man.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man1/ssh-keygen.1?query=ssh-keygen&sec=1
 - Create key:

 ```